apache/druid/docs/content/querying/aggregations.md

 First and Last aggregator cannot be used in ingestion spec, and should only be specified as part of queries.

+Note that queries with first/last aggregators on a segment created with rollup enabled will return the rolled up value, and not the last value within the raw ingested data.

 #### `doubleFirst` aggregator

 `doubleFirst` computes the metric value with the minimum timestamp or 0 if no row exist